pact-foundation/pact_broker/README.md

  [![Issue Count](https://codeclimate.com/github/pact-foundation/pact_broker/badges/issue_count.svg)](https://codeclimate.com/github/pact-foundation/pact_broker)
  [![Dependency Status](https://gemnasium.com/badges/github.com/pact-foundation/pact_broker.svg)](https://gemnasium.com/github.com/pact-foundation/pact_broker)

 The Pact Broker is an application for sharing for consumer driven contracts.
-It is optimised for contracts ("pacts") created with the Pact gem, however, it supports any form of JSON contract.
+It is optimised for use with "pacts" (contracts created by the [Pact][pact-docs] framework), but can be used for any type of contract that can be serialized to JSON.

 It: